 Rice may be the second-most consumed grain in the world, but it has many first-place attributes.
 Rice comes in many different colors and lengths with each variety providing unique flavors, textures and nutrients.
 Each tiny rice grain is packed with fiber, starch, vitamins, minerals and even a little protein.
-Rice is also nutritionally noteworthy for what it does not contain — gluten.
+It is also nutritionally noteworthy for what it does not contain — gluten.
 According to the Celiac Disease Foundation, rice is gluten free and is one of the most popular gluten-free grains for people with celiac disease.
 Beside its nutritional value, rice is also economical and easy to prepare.
 The average cost of one serving of organic white rice is $0.19 and organic brown rice is $0.25.
 With minimal prep and a cooking time of 30–60 minutes, rice is a healthy and easy addition to any meal.
+Read on to find out which rice is right for you!

 The pearly white appearance of white rice is a result of the refining process.
 White rice begins as a whole rice kernel, but processing strips off the outer fiber-filled bran and nutrient-rich germ, leaving only the starchy endosperm.
 High in starch and low in fiber and nutrients does not seem ideal, however white rice has its niche.
 White rice is more digestible than other varieties of rice, making it a great choice for those with digestive distress.
 It is also an ideal source of easily absorbed, simple carbohydrate for replenishing glycogen stores post workout.
 White rice has a mild flavor allowing it to easily absorb the flavors of any dish.